An Interdisciplinary and Cross-Task Review on Missing Data Imputation: General Missing Data Imputation

 Filling missing values with zeros often yields statistical bias because the means of the variables are not necessarily zero.
 Note that in count data such as scRNA-Seq data, a zero could be either an observed value or a missing value, which means in many scenarios the missing values are naturally filled with zeros.
 On the other hand, zero filling can be a useful initialization for some missing data imputation algorithms such as low-rank matrix completion (see Section \ref{sec_lrmc}) and autoencoder-based imputation (see Section \ref{sec_deep_impute}).
 An appealing property of zero filling is that for regression models, especially neural networks, the contribution of the corresponding missing value is prohibited, which may improve the robustness or generalization ability of the models \citep{fan2024neuronenhanced}.
 A few researchers showed that zero filling has an adverse effect on model performances \citep{smieja2018processing,yi2019not}.

 Mean filling, or mean imputation or substitution, is filling in missing data in a dataset by replacing the missing values with the mean (average) value of the complete cases for that variable.
 Mean filling is simple and efficient, and preserves the overall mean of the dataset, which can be important for statistical analysis.
+A simple example is shown in Figure \ref{fig_mean_mode}(a).
 However, mean filling has the following disadvantages.
 First, mean imputation tends to underestimate the variance of the data.
 Second, it only considers the average of the observed values for the variable with missing values and does not take into account possible correlations with other variables.
 Third, mean imputation can lead to biased parameter estimates, like means and correlations, especially if the data is MNAR.
 Lastly, mean imputation does not preserve the relationships among variables and can distort the original data distribution.
 Median and mode imputations share similar advantages and disadvantages with mean imputation.
 Particularly, for categorical variables and ordinal variables, we should use mode imputation rather than mean imputation.
+See the example in Figure \ref{fig_mean_mode}(b).